Pedro-PFerreira/RVA/ARProject/Docs/CapyDefenders.md

 ### Capybara Wizard
 Capybara Wizards throw lightning spells towards the direction they are facing.
 When positioned on the game area, rotating the card rotates the direction they are facing.
 They allow for attacking enemies from a certain range.
-- **Model:**
+- **Model:** (model is the same used for the Soldier Capybara, but its hat was hand-made on Blender).

 ### Wall
-Walls are used to block the path to the Holybara for enemies, forcing them to go around them and making them take longer to damage the Holybara and your other cards.
+Walls are used to block the path to the Golden Capybara for enemies, forcing them to go around them and making them take longer to damage the Golden Capybara and your other cards.
 It's possible to change the wall's orientation by rotating the card.
 - **Model:**

 ### Tornado Spells